Facebook doesn't think hackers accessed third-party sites

 It's a sliver of good news about a massive data breach that the company first disclosed last week.
 Attackers accessed as many as 50 million accounts in the largest such breach of Facebook's network.

 "We have now analyzed our logs for all third-party apps installed or logged during the attack we discovered last week.
-That investigation has so far found no evidence that the attackers accessed any apps using Facebook Login." said Facebook's Guy We're sorry that this attack happened — and we'll continue to update people as we find out more. in a statement.
+That investigation has so far found no evidence that the attackers accessed any apps using Facebook Login." said Facebook's Guy Rosen in a statement.

 On Friday, Facebook (FB) announced unknown attackers had exploited a vulnerability to access the accounts.
 They were able to view other people's Facebook profiles as if they were the accounts' owners.
 For example, they could see friends' profiles and updates.